Mst3kMantra/IPM-Job-Manager/README.md

 <br/>
 ### Features:<br/>
 <br/>
-- Sorting of jobs based on priority<br/>
+- Sorting of jobs based on priority and due date<br/>
 - Assigning and removing jobs from employees<br/>
 - Adding and removing operations from jobs<br/>
 - Assigning and unassigning employees from jobs<br/>